College of Art and College of Architecture

 - Our representatives attend many National Portfolio Days held in major cities throughout the country, and we welcome the opportunity to review your portfolio at these events.

 - Submit your digital portfolio using SlideRoom.
 Instructions for submitting your portfolio using SlideRoom are available on both the Common Application and the Coalition Application.

-- 10-20 pieces of recent work, which may include drawings, two- and three-dimensional pieces, or photographs.
-(If submitting an architecture portfolio, you may include examples of drafting and CAD, but we will place emphasis on projects that show a range of creative and spatial thinking.)
+10-20 pieces of recent work, which may include drawings, two- and three-dimensional pieces, or photographs.

 If you wish to submit a “Maker Portfolio” highlighting a project you have made that you would like the McKelvey School of Engineering to consider, please submit it through the SlideRoom.
 While a “Maker Portfolio” is not required, the McKelvey School of Engineering is dedicated to encouraging Makers and will review the portfolio with interest.